-Our curriculum is child-centred and is based upon ‘wow’ experiences and topics which engage the children.
+Our curriculum is child-centred and is based upon ‘wow’ experiences which engage the children.
 We encourage active learning to ensure the children are motivated and interested.
 All areas of the EYFS curriculum are followed through effective teaching and child initiated learning to ensure there is a broad, balanced and progressive curriculum.
-Weekly and medium-term planning is completed which meets the needs of all children, incorporating a holistic approach to teaching and learning.

 Continuous provision practise and principles begin in EYFS and support children to develop key life skills such as independence, problem solving, perseverance and resilience.
 During continuous provision the children are encouraged to use and develop taught skills independently.
 Throughout the school day, children at Cooper Perry will have the opportunity to work independently and collaboratively with their friends and different members of staff.

 To support our wider curriculum, we provide regular opportunities for parents and carers to come into school and work with their child, share their work and celebrate success together.
 We keep parents informed and meet regularly with them to ensure their child’s transition into school and through the EYFS is happy, allowing them to reach their potential with support if required.
 This includes transition days, nursery visits, sharing learning sessions, parent workshops, teddy bears picnic, parent share (evidence me), class assemblies, open mornings and parents lunches.
 Parents’ evenings take place once a term, however, additional meetings are scheduled, if required, throughout the year.